BEST of Japan in 2 Weeks: Perfect 14-Day Itinerary (2026)

 Take some time to walk around the Asakusa area and absorb its vibrant atmosphere.

-If you love seafood, consider swapping out one of the activities from Day 3 with a guided tour of the famous outer area of the Tsukiji Fish Market.
-We did an amazing Tsukiji food and drink walking tour with a local guide and learned tons about Tokyo’s culinary culture and what top chefs do during their daily visits to the market.
+Suggested Alternative – Tsukiji Fish Market Tour: If you love seafood, consider swapping out one of the activities from Day 3 with a guided tour of the famous outer area of the Tsukiji Fish Market.
+We did this Tsukiji food walking tour with a local guide and learned tons about Tokyo’s culinary culture and what top chefs do during their daily visits to the market.

 Kyoto (Days 4-6)